videofirst/vf-starter/README.md

 ## API

-You can also generate projects in your terminal using `curl` commands: -
+You can also generate projects in your terminal by using `curl` commands: -

 ```
 $ curl https://starter.vieofirst.io/demo.zip -o demo.zip